merondun/cuculus_plumage/README.md

 - **bsp**: Files and results related to Bayesian Skyline Plot (BSP) analyses.

+- **ld**: Scripts for calculating LD between chrW and autosomal SNPs.

 ## Contact

 For any questions or concerns, please open an issue on this repository or reach out to Justin Merondun: heritabilities@gmail.com